-§.
-152. He continued all Night under Arms, wrapped up in his Cloak, and generally sheltered under a Rick of Barley, which happened to be in the Field.
+6. 152.
+He continued all Night under Arms, wrapped up in his Cloak, and generally sheltered under a Rick of Barley, which happened to be in the Field.
 About Three in the Morning, he called his Domestick Servants to him, of which there were Four in waiting.
-He dismissed Three of them. with most affectionate Christian Advice, and fuch folemn Charges relating to the Performance of their Duty and the Care of their Souls, as feemed plainly to intimate, that he apprehended it at least very probable, he was taking his last Farewell of them.
-There is great Reason to believe, that he spent the little Remainder of the Time, which could not be much above an Hour, in those devout Exercifes of Soul, which had fo long been habitual to him, and to which fo many Circumstances did then concur to call him.
-The Army was alarmed by Break of Day, by the Noise of the Rebels Approach, and the Attack was made before Sun-rife; yet when it was Light enough to discern what paffed.
-As foon as the Enemy came within Gun-shot they made a furious Fire;
+He dismissed Three of them, with most affectionate Christian Advice, and such solemn Charges relating to the Performance of their Duty and the Careof their Souls, as feemed plainly to intimate, that he apprehended it at least very probable, he was taking his last Farewell of them.
+There is great Reason to believe, that he speat the little Remainder of the Time, which could not be much above an Hour, inthose devout Exercises of Soul, which had fo long been habitual to him, and to which so many Circumstances did then concur to call him.
+The Army wasalarmed by Break of Day, by the Noise of the Rebels Approach, and the Attack was made before Sun-rife; yet when it was Light enough to discern what passed.
+As foon as the Enemy came within Gun-fhot, they made a furious Fire; and it is faid, that the Dragoons which constituted the Left Wing, immediately fled.
+The Colonel at the Beginning of the Onset, which in the